camelinaction/camelinaction2/chapter19/eclipse-camel-editor/ReadMe.md

 The editor is 2-way editor, so you can always edit the XML source directly, and switch over to the graphical editor, and continue editing.
 There is no lock-in.

+#### Going further

+The tooling is providing several features:
+- Graphical Route Editor (as seen in previous paragraph)
+- Graphical Data Mapper
+- Integrated debugger: debugging can be done on the graphical editor and in the Java code
+- Monitoring by connecting to the JMX Camel MBean
+- Deployment on different Runtimes: facilities to deploy locally, on Karaf/FUSE, on Wildfly/JBoss EAP and on OpenShift.

 For more details see: http://tools.jboss.org/features/apachecamel.html